restic/restic/doc/faq.rst

 .. important:: This command contains an intentional user error described in this paragraph.

-This command will result in a complete backup of ``~`` and it won't exclude the folder ``~/documents/`` which is intended.
+This command will result in a complete backup of the current logged in user's home directory and it won't exclude the folder ``~/documents/`` - which is not what the user wanted to achieve.
 The problem is how the path to ``~/documents`` is passed to restic.

-In order so spot an issue like this you can make use of the following command preceeding your restic command.
+In order to spot an issue like this, you can make use of the following ruby command preceeding your restic command.

 ::

     $ ruby -e 'puts ARGV.inspect' restic backup --exclude "~/documents" ~ ["restic", "backup", "--exclude", "~/documents", "/home/john"]

-As you can see, the command outputs every argument you have passed to the shell and expands it - this is what restic sees when you run your command.
+As you can see, the command outputs every argument you have passed to the shell.
+This is what restic sees when you run your command.
-The error here is that the tilde (~) in ``"~/documents"`` didn't get expanded as it is quoted.
+The error here is that the tilde ``~`` in ``"~/documents"`` didn't get expanded as it is quoted.

 ::